monikalynker/jekyll-now/about.md

    </tr>
 </TABLE>

 Dr. Peter Martynowych, thought leader in organizational development and leadership, contributes breakthrough strategies that allow organizations to liberate the creative solutions inherent in generative groups.
 In his research and action, Peter has demonstrated that with a new perspective and actionable framework, organizations will flourish far beyond their original expectations.
-When a leadership team flourishes, its members and employees are more fulfilled and committed to each other and to the organization?s success.
+When a leadership team flourishes, its members and employees are more fulfilled and committed to each other and to the organization's success.

-Dr. Peter Martynowych holds both his Doctorate, with distinction, and Master?s degrees from Harvard University.
+Dr. Martynowych holds both his Doctorate, with distinction, and Master's degrees from Harvard University.
 His original research is a ground-breaking contribution to the fields of leadership, group process, and adult development.
 Peter has taught advanced Leadership Curriculum at Harvard University, Antioch Graduate School of Management, and Leadership Institute of Seattle, among others.
 In addition to his founding Phase FIVE, Dr. Martynowych maintains a private leadership advising practice that addresses organizational and personal challenges to produce successful and lasting change.
 He is conducting research for an upcoming book.